 - Bredenbek Pond (A bit outside of the city in the north near Ahrensburg)

-44. Pamper yourself with wellness in the spa and sauna
+44. Wellness in the spa and sauna

 Hamburg’s Bäderländer not only offer indoor swimming pools and pools, but also 10 varied sauna landscapes.